 Please see the graduate prospectus entry for further details.

-The Mathematical Sciences Postgraduate Open Day will be held on the afternoon Wednesday 16 November 2016.
-This will include the chance to visit the Department of Statistics’ new building at 24-29 St Giles’.
+The Mathematical Sciences Postgraduate Open Day will be held on the afternoon Wednesday 31 October 2018.
+This will include the chance to visit the Department of Statistics at 24-29 St Giles’.

 A list of colleges which accept students for the MSc in Statistical Science can be found in the graduate prospectus entry.